Mahmoud-Abdrabo/eme_avr_sunrise_alarm_clock/README.md

 When an alarm time is reached, the Sunrise Alarm provides a gentle and effective wakeup experience:

-- Four LEDs will be dlimming for some seconds, simulating a natural sunrise.
+- Four LEDs will be dimming for some seconds, simulating a natural sunrise.
-- After the LED simulation, a buzzer activates to ensure the user is awake.
+- After a while, a buzzer will be activated to ensure the user wakes up.
-- The buzzer can be silenced by covering the light sensor (LDR), encouraging the user to get out of bed and start their day.
+- The alarm can be dismissed by covering the light sensor (LDR), encouraging the user to get out of bed and start their day.
+- Alternatively, alarm can be snoozed by pressing key `C` or `D` on the keypad.

+  _Snooze durations for the 2 modes can be configured by updating `app_config.h` file_
-- If a subsequent alarm is set to activate shortly after the first one, the system automatically switches from one alarm to the next, ensuring a seamless wake-up experience.
+- If a subsequent alarm is set to activate shortly after the first one, the system will automatically run the next alarm after dismissing the current one.

 ### Video showcase 👉 [video](Docs/WhatsApp%20Video%202023-09-03%20at%2009.24.20.mp4)